aa08453/Database_Systems_Project/README.md

 ---

 ## License
-This project is created by Abdullah Amir, Hamad Asif Khan, Ahmed MUjtaba, Umar Habib.
+This project is created by Abdullah Amir, Hamad Asif Khan, Ahmed Mujtaba, and Umar Habib.